teh/gluon/README.md

-This code demonstrates how to write a HTML application in Haskell via the webkit2 embedding API.
+This project demonstrates how to write a HTML application in Haskell via the webkit2 embedding API.

 This code does *not* run a webserver.
 It uses the GObject introspection API to access the DOM directly.